About the Organization

 - Ensures and maintains patient/family confidentiality at all times.

-- Assesses the physical and psychosocial status of clients by means of interview, health history, physical examination, and diagnostic studies.
+- Assesses the physical and psychosocial status of clients in the Family Practice by means of interview, health history, physical examination, and diagnostic studies.

 - Recognizes deviations from normal in the physical assessment.
 Works in collaboration with a physician in formulating treatment plans for health problems and follow-up.